AlbertoAlmuinha/shinyrecipes/README.md

 ## Getting Help

 If you encounter a bug, please file an issue with a minimal reproducible example on [Issues](https://github.com/AlbertoAlmuinha/shinyrecipes/issues).
+You can also make an inquiry if you wish.